So, you’ve just had root canal and the tooth is still causing pain?! What’s going on???

 Root canal complications could include:

 - Failed root canal.
-This is more likely with difficult teeth and your dentist may warn you of such possibilities before treatment.
-Difficulties will include tight, curved root canals and teeth that are difficult to access.
+This is unfortunately a possibility with any tooth, but is much more likely with difficult teeth and your dentist may warn you of such possibilities before treatment.
+Potential difficulties will include tight, curved nerve canals and teeth that are difficult to access with the necessary instruments (eg as they are far back into the mouth or the patient has limited opening).

-- Fracture – Teeth are inherently weak after this work, due to the original damage (usually decay) and the access needed in this treatment.
+- Fracture – Teeth are inherently weak after this work has been completed, due to the original damage (usually decay) and also the access cavity that is created to begin this treatment.
 As they are weak, they are more likely to crack.
 Depending on the extent of the crack, it may be one that is easily dealt with or one that can necessitate an extraction.
+(Prevention of such cracks is a main reason why root treated teeth are often crowned.)

 - Failure of and/or pain after root canal can also occur if the dentist is unable to find and clean out all the canals inside your tooth.
-Likewise if those that are found aren’t filled adequately, a failed root canal can be the result.
-Sometimes endodontics are so complicated that, despite all the expertise and modern equipment the dentist or endodontist has, the treatment will ultimately not settle the tooth.
+Likewise, if those that are found aren’t filled adequately, a failed root canal can be the result.
+Sometimes endodontics are so complicated that, despite all the expertise and modern equipment the dentist or endodontist has, the treatment performed will ultimately not be enough to settle the tooth.

 Failed Root Canal Management Options